Power (Little Mix song): Music video

 The music video was released on 9 June 2017 and was directed by Hannah Lux Davis, and filmed in Los Angeles.
 It features each member of Little Mix as the leader of their own faction of women.
 Jesy Nelson leads a group of leather-clad bikers, Leigh-Anne Pinnock leads a fashion-forward street crew, Perrie Edwards leads a group of hippies who were a big part of the 1960s-70s American feminist movement, and Jade Thirlwall leads a troupe of drag queens with representation of LGBTQA+ scenes.
 In the end, each faction comes together in a show of feminine power reminiscent of the Women's March.

 Gabe Bergado for Teen Vogue wrote:"There's definitely a lot of empowering and political messages throughout the video — just the imagery of the march is reminiscent of the many protests and marches throughout the past couple of months championing gender equality and the rights of disenfranchised people.
 On top of that, people are literally holding up signs that say "LOVE" and "girl power" and one marcher with a rainbow flag.The music video, also features a cameo from famous drag queens Courtney Act, Alaska Thunderfuck and Willam, also known as The AAA Girls.
 Towards the end of the video it features a cameo from Little Mix's mothers, who appear at the end of the video to march with them.
 Stormzy's scenes, which were filmed separately from the rest of the video, feature him in a barbershop having his hair cut.

 Commercial performance

-On May 26, 2017 "Power" debuted at number twenty seven on the UK Singles Chart becoming the group's seventh top forty hit in the United Kingdom.
+On May 26, 2017 "Power" entered at number 27 on the UK Singles Chart, becoming the group's seventh top 40 hit on the chart.
 It later reached a new peak of number six, becoming the group's eleventh top ten single there.
-As of 2021, it ranks as the group's fourth biggest song in the UK.
+As of 2021, it ranks as the group's fourth biggest song on the chart.

-The single reached number 2 in Scotland and number 7 in New Zealand.
+The single peaked at number seven in New Zealand.
 It would then go on to peak inside the top twenty in Ireland and Belgium and crack the top 40 in Latvia.
 It also charted in Romania.